Skip to content ↓

 We are committed to:

-• Every student being enrolled on a substantial qualification, be that A levels or BTEC's or a combination of the two.
+• Every student being enroled on a substantial qualification, be that A-levels or BTECs or a combination of the two.

 • Where needed supporting students to achieve higher in their Maths and English grade

-• All students take part in non qualification activities that support students progression to the world of work / apprenticeships or University.
-These non qual activities include:
+• All students take part in non-qualification activities that support students' progression to the world of work / apprenticeships or university.
+These non-qualification activities include:

 • Bespoke enhancement programme to develop students’ character, skills, attitudes and confidence.

-• Dedicated form time covering wellbeing, world around us and critical thinking opportunities
+• Dedicated form time covering wellbeing, the world around us and critical thinking opportunities.

-• All students offered work experience and mentoring opportunities
+• All students are offered work experience and mentoring opportunities.

-• Over 20 enrichment opportunities available from extended project, wellbeing ambassadors, debate club, Oxbridge mentoring, institute of financial studies
+• Over 20 enrichment opportunities available including extended projects, wellbeing ambassadors, debate club, Oxbridge mentoring, institute of financial studies.

-• All students take part in our alumni career event, trips to University and opportunity to hear from guest speakers.
+• All students take part in a careers event, trips to university and the opportunity to hear from guest speakers.

-• Students who wish to apply for apprenticeship / world of work have a dedicated programme of CV writing, mock interviews, and outside agencies.
+• Students who wish to apply for an apprenticeship or to the world of work have a dedicated programme of CV writing, mock interviews, and outside agencies.